Direct Numerical Simulation of MILD Combustion: Mixing and Autoignition from Non-Premixed Streams: Results and discussion

 \subsection{Flame propagation mode characterization}

 \addvspace{10pt}

 To further characterize the local combustion dynamics, the chemical explosive mode analysis (CEMA) is employed.
 With such analysis, it can be defined whether the system evolves under autoignition conditions (0D-reactor-like behavior) or, instead, it exhibits deflagration-like behavior.
 Originally introduced by Lu et al.~\cite{CEMA_1} and later extended to include diffusion effects by Xu et al.~\cite{CEMA_2}, CEMA is based on the analysis of the eigenvalues $\lambda_\mathrm{e}$ of the Jacobian matrix $J_\mathrm{\omega}$ of the chemical source term $\omega$.
+It is noted that CEMA presents some limitations with respect to more complete frameworks such as Computational Singular Perturbation~\cite{Lam1989,Goussis2021}; a comparative assessment against the latter is reported in the supplementary material, where it is shown that both methods yield identical classifications in the pre- and early-ignition region of interest.
+In addition, CEMA is adopted here to enable a direct qualitative comparison with the DNS study of Doan et al.~\cite{Doan2021}, who employed the same methodology in a non-premixed MILD combustion configuration.
 A local mode indicator is introduced as

 which quantifies the relative role of diffusion and chemistry, with $\phi_{\mathrm{\omega}}$ representing the chemical contribution and $\phi_{\mathrm{s}}$ the non-chemical one.
 Further details on the method and the computation of $\phi_\mathbf{s}$ and $\phi_\mathrm{\omega}$ can be found in~\cite{CEMA_2} and in the supplementary material.
 The value of $\alpha$ identifies different combustion modes: \begin{itemize} \item $\alpha > 1$: assisted-ignition mode, dominated by diffusion (deflagration-like behavior); \item $|\alpha| < 1$: autoignition mode, governed primarily by chemistry; \item $\alpha < -1$: extinguishing mode, where diffusion suppresses chemistry. \end{itemize} Fig.~\ref{CEMA_CUTS} presents 2D slices of the local mode indicator for the four DNS cases, evaluated at their respective characteristic ignition instants.
 From the $\alpha$ fields, no significant change is observed when varying the fuel-air mixing intensity (i.e., HD cases): reactive structures and $\alpha$ values remain very similar across cases with the same dilution level.
 The main difference, however, emerges when comparing MILD (HD) and non-MILD (LD) cases.
 Specifically, under MILD conditions, the main jet core is largely dominated by regions prone to autoignition.
 In contrast, in non-MILD conditions, the jet core exhibits a wider distribution of regions with deflagration and extinguishing behavior.
 Fig.~\ref{fig:PDF_TEMP_CEMA} shows the temperature probability density functions (PDFs) of the autoignition- and deflagration-dominated regions, evaluated in non-ignited zones.
 In the non-MILD case (LD-FF), the temperature distribution is broad, reflecting significant thermal and compositional stratification in the pre-ignition zones.
 The presence of colder, less reactive pockets with longer ignition delay times increases the likelihood of flame-propagation events, resulting in a noticeable contribution from deflagration-dominated regions.
 In contrast, the MILD case (HD-FF) exhibits narrower and more sharply peaked PDFs, indicative of enhanced homogeneity and stronger pre-ignition mixing.
 This reduced stratification originates from the dilution and preheating effects of the recirculated combustion products, which establish a nearly uniform thermochemical environment.